register for email updates

 Rice did not respond to several telephone and email messages seeking comment.

 Top campaign donors to Rice reflect his long tenure as chairman of the House Motor Vehicles Committee.
-Five of his dozen most generous donors — truckers, driving schools, car dealers and distributors — have a keen interest in his committee’s business, contributing more than $37,000 over the years.
+Five of his dozen most generous donors — truckers, driving schools, car and auto parts dealers — have a keen interest in his committee’s business, contributing more than $55,000 over the years.

 - Elected in a runoff over John Schwab in the 1996 Republican primary.